DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/cellTemplate.md

 A function called when this variable changes.

 ---
-The following specificities should be taken into account when you use a **cellTemplate**:
+The following details should be taken into account when you use a **cellTemplate**:

 - When the **DataGrid** is [exported](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/), it omits customizations made in the template.
 However, you can recreate them in the exported file using the ExcelJS API.
 Use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) function to do this.
 [View Demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSCellCustomization/)